 78 Bank Street, Maidstone, Kent, ME14 1SJ

-This wonderful Victorian property dates back to 1895 and has been tastefully renovated and decorated throughout yet still maintains it's character and wealth of original features.
-Located on the sought after Tonbridge Road with a good selection of schools and amenities all within walking distance and the added advantage of being situated opposite Clare Park.
+Guide Price £800,000-£850,000 This Victorian property dates back to 1895 and has been renovated and decorated throughout yet still maintains it's character and wealth of original features.
+On the sought after Tonbridge Road with a good selection of schools and amenities all within walking distance and the added advantage of being situated opposite Clare Park.
 Once entered, the hall features a pretty Victorian style tiled floor.
 The living room has a bay window and working corned beef marble fireplace.
 There is a separate dining room, beautifully lit by the large box bay window, with plenty of space for a large dining table and chairs for entertaining.
 The stylish dual aspect kitchen has ample, solid light oak wall and base units for storage, granite work tops and spaces for appliances.
 The Stove range cooker is perfectly positioned in a lovely chimney breast that looks through to the breakfast area.
 The centre island doubles up as a breakfast bar and also has storage underneath.
 In 2002 the current owners built the orangery.
 This wonderful addition to the property really draws the fantastic gardens in and is an ideal room for entertaining all year round with it's underfloor heating.
 Just off the orangery is the sitting room with another fully working fireplace and completing the ground floor is the cloakroom.
 This property has a basement which is currently used as a games room with a traditional Bar Billiards table and a bar.
 There are also separate office and storage areas.
 On the first floor, there are four good size double bedrooms, 3 of which have built in or fitted wardrobes and all with ornate fireplaces.
-There is an en-suite shower room to the master bedroom and a toilet room accessed from the landing.
+There is an en-suite shower room to the main bedroom and a toilet room accessed from the landing.
 The family bathroom also has an ornate fireplace, an Aqualisa rainfall shower, his & hers sinks and a classic freestanding roll top bath with fitted shower attachment.
 Completing the upstairs is an ideal work from home space situated just off the main landing.